-ER/Studio Data Architect Requirements

-Hardware Processor Dual core or higher

-RAM 4 GB

-Disk Space 2.5 GB

-Operating System Any of the following: Windows 7 Windows 8 Windows 8.1 Windows 10

-Software To use an Open Database Connectivity (ODBC) database as a data source, install the ODBC driver on your client computer.
+ER/Studio Data Architect Requirements Hardware Processor Dual core or higher RAM 4 GB Disk Space 2.5 GB Operating System Any of the following:Windows 7Windows 8.1Windows 10 Software To use an Open Database Connectivity (ODBC) database as a data source, install the ODBC driver on your client computer.
 To connect to the DBMS using native connectivity, install the native client libraries available from the DBMS vendor.
 Privileges Local administrator privileges (required for installation only.)
-DBMS privileges to create objects on the server.
-EXECUTE permission as the user needs to execute stored procedures, for example Create_Temp_Tables.
+Appropriate permissions are required to reverse or forward engineer directly to or from a database.